shristi76/hunarify-the-skill-maker/README.md

-# Hunarify 🌟
+# kaushal setu 🌟

 Hunarify is a personalized web platform that empowers individuals to **monetize their skills** by guiding them through **skill discovery**, **self-assessment**, and **freelancing opportunities**.
-Built with a user-first design and AI integration, Hunarify helps users unlock their hidden talents and enter the digital creator or freelance economy confidently.
+Built with a user-first design and AI integration, kaushal setu helps users unlock their hidden talents and enter the digital creator or freelance economy confidently.

 ---